How large is the system’s detection range?

 Is it possible to prevent friendly drones from triggering the alarm?

-Yes, the system is adaptable: You can use the teach-in function mentioned above to teach the AARTOS DDS which drones are friendly.
-Once recorded, the system is able to distinguish friendly drones from actual threats (black- and whitelist).
+Yes, the system is adaptable.
+You can use the teach-in function to “teach” the AARTOS DDS which drones are friendly, allowing it to distinguish friendly drones from actual threats (black- and whitelist).